-(i) There were no capitalised borrowing costs related to the acquisition of property and equipment during the year (December 2020: Nil). (ii) There were no contractual commitments for the acquisition of property and equipment as at 31 December 2021 (December 2020: Nil) (ii) There were no liens or encumbrances on any of the property and equipment during the year (December 2020 : Nil). (ii) No impairment charge was recognised on property and equipment during the year (December 2020 : Nil). (ii) All classes of property and equipment during the year (December 2020: Nil).
+(i) There were no capitalised borrowing costs related to the acquisition of property and equipment during the year (December 2021: Nil). (ii) There were no contractual commitments for the acquisition of property and equipment as at 31 December 2022 (December 2021: Nil) (ii) There were no liens or encumbrances on any of the property and equipment during the year (December 2021: Nil). (ii) No impairment charge was recognised on property and equipment during the year (December 2021: Nil). (ii) All classes of property and equipment are non-current.